Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-cs, --component-set ID``
        - The component-set container you want to edit.
      * - ``--name “STRING”``
-       - The new name for the component-set container.
+       - The new name for the component set container.
 The name will appear in the command center and studio.
      * - ``-f, --format “{JSON VALUE}, {JSON VALUE}”``
        - Returns a table with the requested JSON values.
 For example: ``--format "{createdBy}, {id}"``
      * - ``--json``